 Nevertheless — and this is a crucial observation too easily ignored in evolutionary theorizing — there is a clear sense in which the objective character of all biological activity does exhibit what, from our own standpoint, we cannot help viewing as a future-oriented meaning and directionality.
 Every organism’s life consists of initiatives temporally correlated with ends, ideas progressively being given form, needs and interests prompting exploration — even if the initiatives and ideas, the needs and interests, never become conscious for the animal itself.

-But the animal’s purposive narratives are so “boringly” familiar that we cannot help taking them for granted.
+The animal’s purposive narratives are so “boringly” familiar that we cannot help taking them for granted.
 We assume their decisive role in every biological context we look at, and cannot “un-know” them even when we are theorizing from a position that ignores or denies them.
-And so we have the two paradoxical sides of biology today: an uneasy, theoretical disregard of what seems ungraspable or dangerously mysterious or unable to be captured in purely physical terms, and a carefree, unexamined taking-for-granted of the powers so obviously at work in those all-too-familiar mysteries — powers that unconsciously inform our scientific thinking and only by this means enable us to believe that our purely physical, cause-and-effect theorizing actually makes sense.
+And so we have the two paradoxical sides of biology today: an uneasy, theoretical disregard of what seems ungraspable or dangerously mysterious or unable to be captured in purely physical terms; and a carefree, unexamined taking-for-granted of the powers so obviously at work in those all-too-familiar mysteries — powers that unconsciously inform our scientific thinking and only by this means enable us to believe that our purely physical, cause-and-effect theorizing actually makes sense.

 My aim in this chapter — an aim grounded in all the preceding chapters — is to facilitate the changed angle of vision that can enable readers to grant full recognition to what is already known.
-I want to jog your evolutionary thinking out of its customary pathways.

 Few developmental biologists will dispute that a wolf’s development, proceeding from a fertilized egg cell through embryonic and fetal stages to the pup’s birth, and then on through life to maturity, is highly directive.
 It is an improvisationally coordinated, inherently meaningful, and adaptive movement emerging out of the past while oriented toward the future.
 It is part of an ever more complete self-expression by the being we know as a wolf.
 We would never say of a geyser or meteor that it is, in this sense, moving toward fuller self-expression.

 Yes, a wolf’s development is a path full of unpredictable variation, never exactly repeated in different wolves.
 But this makes it all the more impressive that the entire trajectory remains persistently wolf-like despite all the adjustments to disturbances and despite all the adaptations to changing conditions — and also, despite the wolf’s feeding day after day on the flesh of other animals, which it never fails to convert into its own flesh and way of being.
-The individual wolf, embedded within its physical and social environment, exhibits the organizing power of its species, and remains throughout its life capable of negotiating a wolf-like path through the exigencies of life.
+The individual wolf, embedded within its physical and social environment, exhibits the organizing power of its species, and remains throughout its life capable of negotiating a wolf-like path through the uncertainties of its existence.

 The three-week-old heart of the unborn wolf is dramatically different from that of the six-week-old heart, which in turn differs from the heart immediately following birth (at about nine weeks), and this again differs from the heart of the mature wolf.
 It is presumably uncontroversial to say that any biologist who studies wolf physiology and development (something you can be assured I have never done myself) will expect the processes leading from one stage to another to show all the features of organic activity.

-Organic causation is inescapably holistic: a change in one part of the heart can happen only together with change in all the other parts, so that context-dependence is a theme in all physiological, morphological, and behavioral explanation.
+Organic causation is inescapably holistic: a change in one part of the heart can happen only together with change in other parts, so that context-dependence is a theme in all physiological, morphological, and behavioral explanation.
 Change is never anything less than transformation of a whole.
 Everything proves thoroughly directive, plastic, and adaptive, with earlier features serving as an effective preparation for later ones.

 “Effective preparation” here does not refer to a machine-like necessity by which earlier stages automatically determine later ones.
 Instead, it’s rather as if, at each moment, reference were made to contextual meanings, so as to guide the current activity in light of those meanings — meanings that are continually being elaborated further.1